laurelschwulst/pingpractice.org-eleventy/transmissions-staging/when-do-you-revisit.md

 ---
-title: When do you revisit
+title: When do you revisit?
 began_date: 2025-09-05T07:26:00.000-07:00
 sent_date: 2025-09-25T06:00:00.000-07:00
 date: 2025-09-20T21:31:00.000-07:00